■ site map

 His message on the book cover is: you are not sick, you're thirsty!

 Why would anyone be dehydrated with plentiful water readily available?
 Part of the answer is the widespread substitution of pure water with various drinks: coffee, teas, sodas, fruit juices, beer, and others.
 Most of these drinks actually

 drain water from the body,

 by stimulating fluid excretion.
-At the same time, the feel of thirst is partly suppressed by the natural body reaction to fluid consumption, setting the stage for a chronic hidden dehydration.
-It is also quite possible that the body, after some time, adjusts to the state of dehydration by reducing its response to the lack of water (feeling of thirst), as it generally does when the unfavorable condition persists.
+At the same time, the feeling of thirst is partly suppressed by the natural body reaction to fluid consumption, setting the stage for a chronic hidden dehydration.
+It is also likely that the body, after some time, adjusts to the state of dehydration by reducing its response to the lack of water (feeling of thirst), as it generally does when unfavorable conditions persist.

 of water that affects your health: its